awsdocs/aws-secrets-manager-docs/doc_source/retrieving-secrets_lambda.md

 1. Configure the cache with Lambda [environment variables](#retrieving-secrets_lambda_env-var)\.

 1. To retrieve secrets from the extension cache, you first need to add the `X-AWS-Parameters-Secrets-Token` to the request header\.
+Set the token to `AWS_SESSION_TOKEN`, which is provided by Lambda for all running functions\.
 Using this header indicates that the caller is within the Lambda environment\.

    The following Python example shows how to add the header\.